fejesa/reactor-rabbitmq/README.md

 ## Requirements
 * Java 11+
-* RabbitMQ 3.8.5 (you can use the Docker container for convenience)
+* RabbitMQ 3.8.5 or above (you can use the Docker container for convenience)
 * Maven

 ## How to build